Pwutseltronics/Metertrekker2MQTT/README.md

 2. adjust device specific firmware settings, setting defaults (if you need to)
 3. upload to your device
 4. power up device, connect to its access point
+5. go to captive settings portal
-5. configure
+6. configure
-6. restart device
+7. restart device
-7. connect to meter
+8. connect device to meter

 To reliably publish Influx lines to MQTT, the `MAX_PACKET_SIZE` constant in `PubSubClient.h` must be set to at least 1024.
 When using PlatformIO, *this will be taken care of by the included `platformio.ini`*, otherwise you must edit the library file.

+### WiFi portal
+The WiFi portal will start automatically when no configuration is present or when the device cannot connect to the configured WiFi network.
+The portal will also start when no telegram can be retrieved within `timeout`.
+This means you can start the portal by disconnecting the device from the P1 port.

 ### Note for DSMR <4.0 users
 Your meter does not include a CRC in its telegrams, this sketch will (currently)